 - Any additional adoption leave - including time off to attend ante-natal appointments - is unpaid.

-6.1 Eligible employees can take Shared Parental Leave (SPL) and Shared Parental Pay (ShPP) if they, or their partner, ends their maternity or adoption leave or pay early and returns to work.
+- This applies if they, or their partner, end their maternity or adoption leave or pay early and returns to work.

 - New mothers must take at least two weeks off work following the birth of the child (four weeks for factory workers).
 If she qualifies, she can then share the remaining leave and pay as SPL and ShPP (up to 50 weeks' leave and 37 weeks' pay).